 Like many of you, I love finding great deals, but it’s hard.
 Sometimes I’d stumble across one or find a convoluted itinerary.
 Other times I’d search Flyertalk or Milepoint but that is often confusing, can you decipher this?

 Do you want to?

 I hate to say it, but travel blogs like mine are probably the slowest method of pursuing exceptional and limited deals.
-Before I post, purely as a method of research of course, I purchase any tickets I intend on buying, take the process all the way through to a completed sale, then write it up and alert friends and readers on the blog and social media afterwards.
+Before I post, purely as a method of research, of course, I purchase any tickets I intend on buying, take the process all the way through to a completed sale, then write it up and alert friends and readers on the blog and social media afterward.
 In the tight window of a mistake fare that may last an hour, my post will often go live about the same time as everything useful has been booked or the fare is gone.

 When I came across DealRay, the service looked like a perfect solution.
 Instead of spending my time hunting on Flyertalk, scouring the blogs or decoding travel hacker speak, I could go about my life and would get an SMS when a deal came around.
 That’s a service worth paying for.
-It allows you to get in on the deal, but does all of the work in finding them.
+It allows you to get in on the deal but does all of the work in finding them.
 In my case, it gave me hours of free time every week back.

 I wanted to try the service and found a free trial code that gave me the first month free to evaluate how the service works.
 All subscribers have their own code to give out to friends and family that will also give a free one month trial to new users and awards one month for the referrer.

 The first deal came through and it wasn’t for me.
 The flights were on the wrong coast (I am based in Pittsburgh and prefer deals that originate close to the east coast) and it would have been too difficult to make it work in a year with a LOT of trips and limited time to get away.
 I passed.